Union for International Cancer Control

-The Union for International Cancer Control (previously named International Union Against Cancer) or UICC is a non-governmental organisation with some 1,180 member organisations in more than 170 countries.
+The Union for International Cancer Control (previously named International Union Against Cancer) or UICC is a non-governmental organisation with over 1,150 member organisations in more than 170 countries and territories.

 UICC was founded in 1933 and is based in Geneva, Switzerland.
 Its member organisations feature cancer societies, governmental agencies, treatment and research centres, patient support groups and professional associations.

 History

 UICC was established in Paris in 1933 following a proposal at a cancer congress in Madrid to create an international organisation that would "promote the fight against cancer through research, therapy and the development of social activities."

 The organisation was given the Latin name Unio Internationalis Contra Cancrum, hence the acronym UICC, and the first General Assembly took place in Paris on 4 May 1935, with representatives from 67 national cancer organisations and 43 countries.
 The English name was changed in 2010 to its current name, Union for International Cancer Control so that the "UICC" acronym would be consistent with that for the French, Spanish and Latin texts.

 The 1933 cancer congress in Madrid was considered the first "International Cancer Congress" and the second was held in Brussels in 1936 under the auspices of UICC.
 The third took place in Atlantic City, US, in 1939 before the activities of UICC were suspended due to World Word II.
 The fourth and fifth congresses were held in 1947 and 1950 respectively.
 Thereafter and until 2006, the international cancer congress – later named World Cancer Congress – and UICC’s General Assembly were held every four years; since 2006 they have been held every two years.
 The 2020 World Cancer Congress that was due to be held in Oman had to be called off because of the coronavirus pandemic.

 The organisation moved to Geneva in 1948 to be close to the global health organisations.
 Today, UICC has official relations with the World Health Organization (WHO), has consultative status with the United Nations Economic and Social Council, sits on the Governing Council of the International Agency for Research on Cancer, and works closely with the Programme of Action for Cancer Therapy (PACT) initiated by the International Atomic Energy Agency.